JamesABA/camel-xslt-poc/README.md

 # camel-xslt-poc
-A proof of concept using cxf webservices, camel routing and xslt with minimal lines of code (currently 0 excluding tests)
+A proof of concept using cxf webservices, ActiveMQ, camel routing and xslt with minimal lines of code (currently 0 excluding tests)

 CXF web services